jespiron/11785-final-project/README.md

 We will use CMU optd's cardinality benchmarking feature to test performance of the cost model. [optd](https://github.com/cmu-db/optd/tree/main) has been included as a Github submodule in this repository.

 Before running the benchmark, you will need to manually run Postgres on your machine.
-Below I included instructions for doing so, let me ([@jespiron](https://github.com/jespiron)) know if it doesn't work.
+Below I included instructions for doing so via Docker container, let me ([@jespiron](https://github.com/jespiron)) know if it doesn't work.
+An alternative way is in the `patrick/` folder as suggested in [docs](https://cmu-db.github.io/optd/cost_model_benchmarking.html).

 ## Setup
 1. Install [Docker Desktop](https://www.docker.com/products/docker-desktop/)